List of Kentucky supplemental roads and rural secondary highways (400–499): KY 409

 Kentucky Route 409 is a 7.499 mi rural secondary highway in northeastern Elliott County.
 The highway begins at KY 486 at Stephens within a bend of the Little Fork of the Little Sandy River.
 KY 409 heads west along Bruin Road, which follows Ison Creek upstream and crosses Johnson Creek.
 The highway leaves the valley of Ison Creek and curves north and descends into the valley of Bruin Creek.
 KY 409 follows Bruin Creek to its northern terminus at KY 7 south of Bruin.

 KY 410

 Kentucky Route 410 is a 0.681 mi supplemental road in the city of Greenup in northeastern Greenup County.
 The highway begins at an intersection with US 23 (Seaton Avenue) at the east end of the city.
 KY 410 heads north along Main Street, which intersects CSX's Russell Subdivision, then curves northwest.
 The highway's terminus is an arbitrary point east of KY 2541's bridge across the railroad and Main Street.

+History

+KY 410 is a later route; the original route of KY 410 is unknown.